dmyersturnbull/tyrannosaurus/README.md

 ### Compatibility and problems

-Tyrannosaurus is your average mesozoic-era dinosaur, compatible with Python 3.4+.
+Tyrannosaurus is your average mesozoic-era dinosaur, compatible with Python 3.6+.
-However, you can modify any project it generates as you see fit.
+However, you can modify any project it generates to expand the compatibility as you see fit.

-Note that UTF-8 is assumed in all files.
-Using other encodings may cause issues.
+UTF-8 is assumed in all files, and other encodings may cause issues.

 It’s not very intelligent, so it will back up your files first.
-For example, it will make a `.tyrannosaurus-cache/requirements.txt.bak-2020-04-05T152203.1151492`.
+For example, it will make a `.tyrannosaurus-cache/requirements.txt-2020-04-05T152203.1151492`.
 You can tell it to clean up older versions with `tyrannosaurus clean`.

 ### Building, extending, and contributing